Ceph (software): Available platforms

 While basically built for Linux, Ceph has been also partially ported to Windows platform.
 It is production-ready for Windows Server 2016 (some commands might be unavailable due to lack of UNIX socket implementation), Windows Server 2019 and Windows Server 2022, but testing/development can be done also on Windows 10 and Windows 11.
 One can use Ceph RBD and CephFS on Windows, but OSD is not supported on this platform.

-There is also FreeBSD implementation of Ceph.
+There is also a FreeBSD implementation of Ceph.

 MicroCeph

 MicroCeph is a simplified Ceph deployment system for non-experts using snap packaging system, created by Canonical in 2022.
 It's isolated from the underlying host, platform independent, scalable and offers minimal setup and maintenance overheads.
 MicroCeph supports all Ceph data access protocols - block, file and object - and can be deployed with full disk encryption.

 Etymology

 The name "Ceph" is a shortened form of "cephalopod", a class of molluscs that includes squids, cuttlefish, nautiloids, and octopuses.
 The name (emphasized by the logo) suggests the highly parallel behavior of an octopus and was chosen to associate the file system with "Sammy", the banana slug mascot of UCSC.
 Both cephalopods and banana slugs are molluscs.